s-ye/me/me.md

 ---

-I was born in Shanghai and raised in Chicago.
+I am Chinese American, born in Shanghai and raised in Chicago.
 I love traveling, lifting weights, running, and riding motorcycles.
 I also enjoy playing poker and am currently learning both Spanish and Chinese.

 Books are a big part of my life, and my favorite author is John Steinbeck.